Ultimate Guide to Wonder World Cave, Texas (Tours, Pricing, History, Map)

 How Big is Wonder World Cave?

 The walking tour covers an approximate distance of 1 mile.
-The estimated length of the Wonder Cave is 395m or1/4th mile.
+The estimated length is 395m or 1/4th mile.

 Have you ever got an opportunity to explore an earthquake from deep inside the earth?
-Then it would help if you visited the Balconies Fault Line Cave at Wonder World, which is the only natural earthquake cave open for viewing.
+Then it would help if you visited the Balconies Fault Line Cave, which is the only natural earthquake cave open for viewing.
 The tour guides are thoroughly trained to tell you stories of the past geological eras of the Earth’s history.

 The cave also offers fossilized prehistoric life encased in various strata formations and huge boulders suspended in mid-air.
-The Wonder Cave is unique and markedly different from other show caves and gives lots of fun for all age groups.
+It is unique and markedly different from other show caves and gives lots of fun for all age groups.
 The best part of this cave is that it can be enjoyed any time of the year as it is not affected by the weather conditions.

 There are a few other rooms in the cave which are not covered by the tour.
 You can explore these rooms independently, but you would require flashlights, hardhats, and rope.
 It is recommended that all visitors wear non-skid shoes as it is a complete walking tour.
 The cave is not wheelchair-friendly or accessible by strollers.